bvaughn/react-virtualized/docs/List.md

 ### Public Methods

 ##### forceUpdateGrid
-Forcefull re-render the inner `Grid` component.
+Forcefully re-render the inner `Grid` component.

 Calling `forceUpdate` on `List` may not re-render the inner `Grid` since it uses `shallowCompare` as a performance optimization.
 Use this method if you want to manually trigger a re-render.